bnilesh/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

     > **Note**: In most scenarios, just using *az login* will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
 See [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

 1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
-Then complete the sign in process in the command line, selecting the subscription containing your Microsoft Foundry hub if prompted.
+Then complete the sign in process in the command line, selecting the subscription containing your Foundry hub if prompted.
 1. After you have signed in, enter the following command to run the application:

     ```